-- To ensure that all students, parents and staff are aware of the definition of bullying and the distressing effect it has on victims. - To outline Our Lady's Catholic College Anti-bullying strategy - To ensure that all students, parents and staff are fully aware of procedures for reporting bullying incidents and the strategies adopted for supporting those involved in these incidents. - To create a school community where bullying is recognised as unacceptable and where all students can feel valued, secure and happy. - To foster a culture of 'telling' in which students who are being bullied, or think another student is being bullied, speak up and tell a member of staff in the full knowledge that they will be listened to and receive a prompt, appropriate and sensitive response.
-This extends to parents and/or carers who are encouraged to report changes in their child's behaviour or suspicions that their child is a victim of, or perpetrator of bullying.
+- To ensure that all students and parents know they will be listened to immediately when they raise a concern and their concerns will be investigated and acted on in the shortest time frame possible. - To ensure that all students, parents and staff are aware of the definition of bullying and the distressing effect it has on the targets of bullying. - To outline Our Lady's Catholic College Anti-bullying strategy - To ensure that all students, parents and staff are fully aware of procedures for reporting bullying incidents and the strategies adopted for supporting those involved in these incidents. - To create a school community where bullying is recognised as unacceptable and where all students can feel valued, secure and happy. - To foster a culture of 'telling' in which students who are being bullied, or think another student is being bullied, speak up and tell a member of staff in the full knowledge that they will be listened to and receive a prompt, appropriate and sensitive response.
+This extends to parents and/or carers who are encouraged to report changes in their child's behaviour or suspicions that their child is a target of, or perpetrator of bullying. - To ensure a culture of zero acceptance of bullying